Section31/Terms-of-Service/README.md

 *	You are not furthering, performing, undertaking, engaging in, aiding, or abetting any unlawful activity through your relationship with us or through your use of our services or website.
 *	You are complying with and obeying all applicable laws, rules and regulations.
 *	You are not transacting in or from a high-risk jurisdiction as defined by E.U. financial or U.S. economic sanctions programs including, but not limited to, the U.S. Department of Treasury's Office of Foreign Assets Control ("OFAC") and the restrictive measures of the European Union's Common Foreign and Security Policy ("CFSP").
-*	You are not accessing our website or services to transmit, translate, or otherwise transact with digital assets that are the direct or indirect proceeds of any criminal or fraudulent activity, including terrorism or tax evasion.
+*	You are not accessing our website or services to transmit, translate, or otherwise transact with digital assets that are the direct or indirect proceeds of any criminal or fraudulent activity, including terrorism, money laundering, or tax evasion.
 *	You are not using or accessing our website or services in an abusive manner including, but not limited to, submission of translations or other data which imposes an unreasonable or unmanageably large load on our platform, whether or not it interferes with normal operations.
 *	You are using or accessing our website or services as a mechanism of software ledger entry translation between the user and us, meaning that all transactions processed by us are two-party transactions.
 *	You are not using or accessing our website or services for the purpose of translating ledger entries with any other parties.
-*	You are the beneficial owner of the sending address of the input assets, the destination address, and the refund address for each transaction.
+*	You are the beneficial owner of the sending address of the input assets, and the destination address for each transaction.

 ## FORFEITURE OF FUNDS, LOSS OF FUNDS, AND TRANSACTION DENIAL
 You recognize and accept that any funds found to be in violation of these Terms of Service may be seized and donated to a charity at our sole discretion.